taishi-hashimoto/mq2db/README.md

 # mq2db

-Dump messages from message queue into databae.
+Dump data from message queue into database.

 **NOTE: Currently it is using zmq only.**